This year, I signed BlueVolt up for Hood-to-Coast, the mother of all relays — 200 miles from Mount Hood to Seaside, OR!

 By the way, if you are a BlueVolt team member or customer who wants to volunteer as one of our 12 runners, we still have a limited number of slots available.
 Just go to the link above and click the “I want to run” option.

-Janet Rosenthal, Director of Marketing at BlueVolt, is a seasoned runner who has completed hundreds of marathons, over 100 ultras, has finished the Boston Marathon several times, and she has participated in Hood to Coast before.
+Janet Rosenthal, Director of Sales and Customer Success at BlueVolt, is a seasoned runner who has completed hundreds of marathons, over 100 ultras, has finished the Boston Marathon several times, and she has participated in Hood to Coast before.
 She is also an experienced running coach and a Level I USATF distance coach.